 - Updates of any kind, including copy changes, image, new content, altered content, altered meta data, altered website structure, and changes of any kind on the same domain name

-Step 1: Sign Up for Google Webmaster Tools
+Step 1: Sign Up for Google Search Console

-Google Webmaster Tools (GWT) is the primary tool that webmasters, producers, marketers and SEO’s use to communicate directly with Google.
-GWT can be used to check your website’s crawl health, submit a sitemap, check that your website can be found, and of course – request that Google crawl and index your site on it’s search results pages.
+Search Console is the primary tool that webmasters, producers, marketers and SEO’s use to communicate directly with Google.
+Search Console can be used to check your website’s crawl health, submit a sitemap, check that your website can be found, and of course – request that Google crawl and index your site on it’s search results pages.

-To sign up for GWT, simply sign up for a Google Account if you haven’t already, and sign up for Google Webmaster Tools here.
+To sign up for Search Console, simply sign up for a Google Account if you haven’t already, and sign up for Google Search Console here.

 Once logged in, click on the “Add a site” button in the top right corner: